 I am an American author who earned my MA in Creative Writing at the University of East Anglia in England.
-It was there I learned how to drink, and something of writing.
+In 2013, I was a Lambda Literary Fellow.

 Since graduate school I have taught pre-college and college level writing at a local community college.
 I enjoy helping people who struggle with writing realize they can write.